Rich Macke: Stand up for government transparency

 Toby Cotter, the city manager in Bullhead City, also shared his lack of commitment to transparency by stating, “the issue has been raised for years and the city does not take a position for the proposal.
 We will continue to follow Arizona law on this matter”.

-Are these the comments of government officials who feel transparency at the government level is important?
+Are these the comments of government officials who feel transparency is important?

 Not to me.